Ashlee Rich Stephenson

 A graduate of Allegheny College in Meadville, Pennsylvania, she holds a Bachelor of Arts in Political Science and a minor in Spanish.
 In 2008, Ashlee was featured in Allegheny College’s “The First Five,” a series of profiles celebrating the accomplishments of Allegheny College graduates in their first five years as alumni.

-A native of Pittsburgh, Pennsylvania, Ashlee resides in Alexandria, Virginia with her husband Mark, daughter Blake and Cocker Spaniel Chip.
-In her free time she enjoys running and completed her first full marathon in May 2011.
+A native of Pittsburgh, Pennsylvania, Ashlee resides in Alexandria, Virginia with her husband Mark, two children and cocker spaniel, Chip.

 Kim Jessup is a Senior Strategist at Just Win Strategies.